 The Nebraska Admirals Association is a voluntary organization of those who, over the years, have received a commission as an Admiral in the Great Navy of the State of Nebraska, then wanted more.

-No governor has ever mobilized this vast storehouse of talent and ability for the good of Nebraska; it is estimated that over one hundred thousand Admirals have been appointed.
+No governor has ever mobilized this vast storehouse of talent and ability for the good of Nebraska; it is estimated that several hundred thousand Admirals have been appointed.
 Many Nebraskans and visitors to our state have not heard of our navy; they have not heard of the waves of prairie schooners that at one time plied our plains under which lies our real wealth---Nebraska's under-ground sea.

 After receiving their commissions, many have asked, "Now that I am an Admiral, what are my duties, what can I do for Nebraska?"
 The NAA has the answer to that question, and perhaps much more.
 Nebraskans who have earned an Admiral's commission are more serious about the coveted appointment.